-- Add or remove drugs from the Drug List. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic drug.
+- Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic drug.

 We must follow Medicare requirements before we change the plan's Drug List.

 Section 6.2 What happens if coverage changes for a drug you are taking?